Important ideas presented and supported by On the Origin of Species

 Thus, unaware of the key element that Mendel had discovered, society at large was slow to fully accept Darwin’s theory.
 ‘On the Origin of Species’ provided many answers to doubts that had arisen about the true age of the earth and the extensive fossil collection that had been discovered, yet it still left gaps in man’s understanding of evolution, and left many religious and scientific thinkers uncertain of the truth.

-When Darwin died in 1882, his work was generally accepted; however, not in its entirety.
+When Darwin died in 1882, his work, “The Origin of Species”, was generally accepted; however, not in its entirety.
 Members of society either embraced Darwinism, but modified, misunderstood, or misinterpreted the theory in an effort to maintain their Christian beliefs, or simply embraced both teachings.
 In honor of his contribution to the scientific community and society at large, Darwin was buried in the renowned Westminster Abbey, alongside kings, queens, and other historic figures of Great Britain.